Workspace Annual Plans 30% off for a strictly limited time. Use Coupon Code WORKSPACE3

 Leads

-Leads are new enquiries or potential clients.
-When someone fills out a form, sends a message, or reaches out about working with you, they begin as a lead.
-This is the earliest stage of your workflow, before anything is confirmed.
-Leads can then be qualified, responded to, and converted into contacts, clients, and projects as things progress.
+They are the earliest stage of your workflow, before anything is confirmed.
+Leads can then be qualified, responded to, and (if they check out) converted into Contacts, Clients, and Projects as things progress.

 Examples: